Are bio pages an important factor in Search Engine Optimization?

 As we sift through the web site statistics of our clients’ Google Analytics accounts, we recognize one thing reoccurring: people are looking for, and looking at, the “who” behind businesses.
 Time after time, some of the top search terms and most frequently viewed pages on a web site are the names and bios of a company’s staff.
 Surprised?
 We certainly were.

 This trend certainly holds true for our clients who are lawyers, doctors, or individuals who provide a service.
 For example, looking at Stride’s web site statistics, over 600 keyword combinations led users to our web site last year.
 All of our staff members’ names can be found in the top 25 most frequently searched terms.

 Even when a company is selling a product, or the staff is less visible to the end consumer, bio pages remain highly viewed pages.

 What does this mean for you and your company web site?
-Most likely, it’s time to review and polish up the “who” of your business:
+It may be time to review and polish up the “who” of your business:

 Photos lend an element of authenticity and trustworthiness to your bios, and by extension, your online presence.
 Often, we hear that business owners feel squeamish about including a photo of themselves on their company’s web site.
 But what better way to convey trust and create a connection with your web site visitor than to have an engaging picture of the smiling owner?

-- Make sure you mention the physical location of your business in the copy as well — especially if your target audience is local or regional.
-Discussing the extent and proximity of the area you serve — being sure tomention states, cities, towns, county names — will help your search results, as search engines show preference to location-specific keywords.
+This is especially helpful if your target audience is local or regional.
+Including the extent and proximity of the area you serve — being sure to mention states, cities, towns, county names — will help your search results, as search engines show preference to location-specific keywords.